Gloss Mountains State Park - Oklahoma

 In Western Oklahoma there are several great State Parks and between them some really pretty scenic drives.
 Recently Darrell and I spent the day driving from The Great Salt Plains to Little Sahara and on to Gloss Mountains.

 This is the second time I've been to Gloss Mountains State Park and I enjoyed it just as much as the first time.
+There isn’t much to do besides climb the stairs and explore the top of Cathedral Mountain but it’s worth the drive all on its own.
 I really love this area; it's stark and beautiful and so different from anything near Oklahoma City.
 And if you're planning a day trip this is a perfect spot to head towards.
 It wasn't very crowded on a Saturday afternoon in December, even though we shared the mesa with a few other people, and I enjoyed the feeling of solitude.

-The a walk up and around the mesa takes about an hour if you're in a hurry.
-But it's worth it to slow down and enjoy the view.
+The walk up and around the mesa takes about an hour if you're in a hurry but it's worth it to slow down and enjoy the view.
+Just keep in mind that the stairs are steep and bring water with you.